Oenothera glazioviana: Taxonomy

 Oenothera glazioviana was first described by Marc Micheli in 1875.
-Originally native to Brazil, it has become naturalized in many countries, and has acquired a large number of synonyms.
+This species is of hybrid origin from a cross between two North American species, Oenothera elata and Oenothera grandiflora in Europe.
+It was soon introduced to the horticultural trade and spread rapidly around the world.

 Oenothera lamarckiana

 About a century ago, it was believed that there was a different species, either native to some obscure and unknown place in North America, from which it had quickly spread across the world, or more likely a new species which had very recently evolved in the last few decades, possibly in Europe from a hybrid of two other species, and thence had become a common weed.
 These theories stemmed from the fact that although the species was now a common species, and while an obviously striking species unlikely to be overlooked by botanists, it had only been recorded in recent times, and never in a truly wild state.
 At the time this taxon was important for the brand new study of genetics, the debate about the cause of evolution, whether that was natural selection or one of the alternatives such as mutationism, and particularly to the discovery of polyploidy.
 It was later discovered that it had, in fact, already been discovered and described by a botanist in Brazil only a few decades beforehand, in 1875, as Oenothera glazioviana, and had likely spread across the world from there since then, but this had apparently somehow been overlooked.